Online Resource for CPP Disability Participants in 2023

 Frequent Questions and Answers

-Be under the age of 65.
+You must be younger than 65 years old.
 Have contributed enough to the Canada Pension Plan Having a physical or mental impairment that prevents you from obtaining regular gainful employment

-The maximum payment for 2022 is $1,457.
-45 each month. $1,064 is the average payment.
-80 per month, while the typical child benefit is $264.
-In addition, the typical post-retirement benefit is 4 per month.
+The maximum amount payable in 2022 is $1,457. monthly 45 The typical payment is $1,064 80 per month, while the typical child benefit is $264.
+In addition, the typical post-retirement benefit is $524 per month.
 64 each month.

 It is a one-time payment for the retroactive benefit.
 When Service Canada initially accepts your claim, you receive it.
 It represents any child benefits you may have received in the past, in addition to your own payment.